tonyrein/boing/README.rst

 	* Make changes to pogo.cfg as needed or desired.

 	* If needed or desired, move pogo.cfg to another directory.
-If the directory is not	in the list given in the COnfiguration File section of this document, edit 	util/config.py as appropriate.
+If the directory is not	in the list given in the Configuration File section of this document, edit 	util/config.py as appropriate.

 	* Make changes to the logrotate configuration file if needed or desired.